 Deriving the scope.
 The key is always to understand the client.
 His business needs, technological issues and most importantly – why he or she needs the software in the first place.
 A software product development company has to ask a lot of questions.
 Software development partner needs to understand everything that drives the client; that also includes market conditions.

 A functional pathway.
-By creating practical user stories based on business objectives, a software development team can imagine scenarios of real-life usage.
+By creating practical user stories based on business objectives, a software product development team can imagine scenarios of real-life usage.
 The more specified business goals, the more realistic user stories, the more accurate and useful functionalities in the end.

 Collaborative specification of requirements.
 The entire team should participate in this one, including quality assurance specialist and the client.
 The language should not be technical, you want everyone to get involved and understand each other.
 Use workshops!
 A face-to-face conversation is always better than documentation.
 After all, it’s Agile!
 It will speed up the process, rapid application development is everything.

 Illustrating with examples.
 Avoid numbers, fancy words, technical phrases and everything else that might disrupt the message.
 A good example is precise (explains the context and system’s behavior in each case), complete (from the initial idea to planned results), realistic (takes into account real-life situations and a tendency to misuse the application), easy to understand (you should not feel the obligation to explain anything to anyone).
 It’s very important to add UX/UI at this stage, to call out potential problems and underline solutions.

 Frequent validation.
 Enable continuous integration process for effective testing.
 It’s much more efficient than automated testing.
 By performing regular tests, you make sure the code is in line with business needs.
 Run tests after every change to guarantee quality and performance.

 When your project suffers from domain complexity or when your team has problems understanding requirements.
-Finally, when a software development team, the client or the business analyst fail to communicate requirements from the business perspective to the rest of the team.
+Finally, when a software product development team, the client or the business analyst fail to communicate requirements from the business perspective to the rest of the team.

 At CSHARK, specification by example is performed according to the described frameworks in diagrams.